With an average cost of $100-200 per 60-minute marriage counseling session, there is one question you truly care about: Is it worth it?

-If the thought of marriage counselling is circling you lately, you should talk about it with your partner.
+If the thought of marriage counseling has been circling you lately, you should discuss it with your partner.
 Focusing on how to solve the problems between you is more important than anything else.
-Leaving in a healthy and happy relationship is the base of everything else in your life and your children’s life.
+Leaving in a healthy and happy relationship is the base of everything else and your children’s life.

 – You’re having the same problems for a long time and still can’t find the solutions.

-– You’re arguing too often – every few days or worst – every day.
+– You argue too often – every few days or worst – every day.

 – You and your partner can go into a big fight because of something small.